imagine6/gifcities2/README.md

 Too hard?
 Got stuck?
-Reach out to the CodeDoor Slack Community.
-Tutors are ready to answer your questions in  #full-stack.
+We encourage to reach out to Tutors and the CodeDoor Slack Community.
 Too easy?
 Go the extra mile and add additional search functionalities or improve the styling.

 **Good Luck and Happy Coding!**